 What is the course about?

 We know them well: Downton Abby, Black Adder, Monthy Python, Peaky Blinders and others.
-Over the three sessions of this course, we will explore how TV shows and movies highlight how we as societies engage with our pasts through popular culture.
+Over this 2-session course, we will explore how TV shows and movies highlight how we as societies around the world engage with our pasts through popular culture.
 We will discuss various examples from different ages and places around the world, how they tie in with both national history and memory politics and global geopolitics.

 What will we cover?

-In the introductory class, we will explore the emergence of popular culture, how it has become a global phenomenon and the implications thereof for memory politics.
-In the second and third class, we look closer at the West (Europe, the US, Australia, Canada and New Zealand), Russia, Japan and South Korea and China to explore how popular culture in these countries engages with the(ir) past(s) and the politics of memory.
+In the first session, we will explore the emergence of popular culture, how it has become a global phenomenon and the implications thereof for memory politics and take a closer look at history and memory in popular culture in the West (Europe, the US, Australia, Canada and New Zealand).
+In the second session, we turn to Russia, India, Pakistan, China, Japan, South Korea and Indonesia to explore how popular culture in these countries engages with the(ir) past(s) and the politics of memory.
 Watching movies and TV series will never be the same again….

 What will I achieve?

 By the end of this course you should be able to...

 Taking this course will enable you to both read beyond the national media landscape and political debate and understand better the role and politics of international organisations across a wide range of political issues.

 What level is the course and do I need any particular skills?